Arthur the Rat

 "Arthur the Rat"

 "Arthur the Rat" is a short tale devised to obtain phonetic representation from throughout the country of all phonemes in American English.
+See full text of the story here.
 Recordings were made of DARE Informants from all over the United States reading this passage when fieldwork for DARE was done in 1965-70.
 Following is a merged version of the passage, combining several speakers, each reading a short segment of the passage.
 Information on each speaker precedes the section read.

 Speaker is from Brooklyn, New York; she is a 70-year old white female with a college education: